rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 - For more information, see: [Adafruit DHT22 sensor setup](https://learn.adafruit.com/dht/connecting-to-a-dhtxx-sensor).

-**At the end of your work, your SparkFun Thingdev should be connected with a working sensor.
+**At the end of your work, your SparkFun Thing Dev Kit should be connected with a working sensor.
 We'll test it in the next sections.**

-## 1.5 Add the SparkFun Thingdev to the Arduino IDE
+## 1.5 Add the SparkFun Thing Dev Kit to the Arduino IDE

-You will need to install the SparkFun Thingdev board extension for the Arduino IDE:
+You will need to install the SparkFun Thing Dev Kit board extension for the Arduino IDE:

 - Follow the instructions up to the end of "Setting Up Arduino" [here](https://learn.sparkfun.com/tutorials/esp8266-thing-development-board-hookup-guide).
-There you will see how to add a URL pointing to SparkFun's repository of board extensions, how to make the SparkFun Thingdev board selectable under the **Tools** menu, and how to get the Blink sketch to run.
+There you will see how to add a URL pointing to SparkFun's repository of board extensions, how to make the SparkFun Thing Dev Kit board selectable under the **Tools** menu, and how to get the Blink sketch to run.
 - After going through this, you should have a working sample with a blinking light on your board.
     - If you can’t upload the sample, reconnect the device, then the power switch to OFF.
 Press the upload button, and flip the switch back to ON.